serioeseGmbH/kicad-library-utils/README.md

     # run the following command to see other options
     ./add_part_number.py -h

+## Assigning Manufacturer Part Numbers (MPNs) and Datasheet Links

+    # first get into sch directory
+    cd sch

+    # use the following command to add the MPN and Datasheet field using the passed json lookup table file
+    # the lookup table is a dict of lists of dicts
+    # the key for each list is the acronym for the part category
+    # e.g. "R" for resistors, "C" for capacitors, "IC" for integrated circuits
+    # the behaviour is search for a complete matching ditch is the correct list for each part
+    ./assign_mpns.py -s path_to_sch_file -l path_to_json_lut

+    # run the following command to see the help
+    ./assign_mpns.py -h

 ## Footprint Checker

     # first get into pcb directory